 Perfect for outdoors evenings, these incense sticks require almost no effort for application – all you must do is light them and put them somewhere safe.
 It is made of plant-based ingredients with refreshing scents from essential oils and can provide 2.5 hours of protection in a 12 ft radius.
 These come in a pack of 12 sticks per tube and can be bought for a price of $6.25 from

-- 10x the Repellent Oil Content than Other Brands: We use a combination of plant-based repellent oils other manufacturers tend to overlook to provide you with the best mosquito protection
+- Harness the Power of Nature: We use a combination of plant-based repellent oils that other manufacturers tend to overlook, to provide you with the best mosquito protection

-- No Petroleum, No Dyes, No Synthetic Fragrances, No Harsh Chemicals: No questionable fillers for hours of worry-free relief!
+- No Petroleum, No Synthetic Fragrances, No Harsh Chemicals: No questionable fillers for hours of worry-free relief!

 Types of Tiny Bugs in Kitchen